uchilaka/docs/api/reference.md

 | `q`           | Search for items that matches the given string in any of their fields*
 | `groups`      | Groups the items by one or more fields
 | `activity_skip` | Disable activity logging for the request
+| `comment`     | An activity message to explain the reason of an action.

 ### Metadata